derwinmcgeary/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 The total number of NAs in the data is 2304.
 Of these, 2304 , all of them, are in the steps column.
 Let's impute some!
+I'm going to use the averages for the 5-minute intervals that we calculated in the last section to replace any missing values.

 ```r